Sigmmma/c20/src/content/h1/readme.md

 </figure>

 ## Xbox (Bungie, 2001)
 Sometimes called **h1x** or **OG Xbox**, this is the classic first release of Halo 1 for the original Xbox.
 It supports LAN multiplayer and spawned a competitive community which is still active.
 While original Xbox consoles are hard to come by, [emulation][xemu] is an emerging alternative.
-Low resolution aside, the Xbox edition offers a superior graphical experience compared to its ported cousins.
 Though it is a more involved process, custom maps created with the [HEK][] can be ported back to Xbox.

 Xbox has a rich history of modding, notably:

 * **Halo 1.5**, which adds [new competitive maps][h15].
 [Custom edition ports][h15-maps-ce] of these maps are also available
-* [**Halo 1 Final**][h1final] (and its **Neutral Host Edition**) is a newer competitive mod with modified sounds, time callouts, and a selection of stock and H1.5 2v2-oriented maps
+* [**Halo 1 Final**][h1final], and its **Neutral Host Edition** (NHE), is a newer competitive mod with modified sounds, time callouts, and a selection of stock and H1.5 2v2-oriented maps
+* **Patch Edition** (PE) is a modified version of NHE with map adjustments by Patch and hirsute.

 ## Halo PC (Gearbox Software, 2003)
 Often called **retail** or **PC**, this edition is the classic port of Halo 1 to Windows PC by developer [Gearbox Software][gearbox] and publisher [Microsoft Game Studios][microsoft].
 Compared to the Xbox version, the PC port included a number of changes (for better and worse):